fumblystuff/fumbly-stuff-docs/docs/index.md

 sidebar_position: 1
 ---

-Welcome to the documentation site for [Fumbly Diddle Software](https://fumblydiddle.com).
+Welcome to the documentation site for [Fumbly Stuff, LLC](https://fumblystuff.com).

-This site contains document for all of Fumbly Diddle's software products.
-It's only one product for now, but we have more applications planned for future deployment.
+Fumbly Stuff produces hardware products for electronics hobbyists.
+This site contains documentation for how to use all of our products.